Our Team

 Kelly Schuler-McDonald

-Founder of BRAVE Education and BRAVE Communications
+Founder of BRAVE Education & Executive Director

 Kelly spearheaded a five year plan for research, education and collaborations that has been successfully awarded the largest funding from Mitacs to date in the area of social innovation.
 This project’s vision is to help ensure every child in Canada has access to education to address and mitigate risks to children, achieved through research, education and collaborations.